-- " Residents of Atlantis, particularly the suburbs of Avondale, Wesfleur, Protea Park, Beacon Hill and Robinvale, and the nearby informal settlement of Witzand, situated in close proximity to the Industrial area. - " Residents of Atlantis non-urban - " Residents of Melkbosstrand, Duynefontein and Van Riebeeckstrand - " Users of land which could be affected by the proposed power line, including:
+- " Residents of Atlantis, particularly the suburbs of Avondale, Wesfleur, Protea Park, Beacon Hill and Robinvale, and the nearby informal settlement of Witzand, situated in close proximity to the Industrial area. - " Residents of Atlantis non-urban33

-&lt;sup>29 Comprised of the rural area surrounding Atlantis to the north, south, east and west stretching South to include the Klein Zoute Rivier and Morning Star Agricultural Holdings, as well as the regions indicated as 'Malmesbury non-urban' and 'Koeberg' on the City of Cape Town Census suburb map (refer to Appendix L).
+33 Comprised of the rural area surrounding Atlantis to the north, south, east and west stretching South to include the Klein Zoute Rivier and Morning Star Agricultural Holdings, as well as the regions indicated as 'Malmesbury non-urban' and 'Koeberg' on the City of Cape Town Census suburb map (refer to Appendix L).

-- \ Brakkefontein Clay Products Pty Ltd/Apollo Bricks (current works and proposed expansion) - Users of the Delta 200 Airstrip (used as a drop zone by the sky divers club) - \ Users of the Corobrick Four Wheel Drive Challenge site - Residents of Klein Zoute River Agricultural Holdings - \ Landowners of farms situated in the Malmesbury non-urban area immediately south of Atlantis Industrial Area.
+- " Residents of Melkbosstrand, Duynefontein and Van Riebeeckstrand - " Users of land which could be affected by the proposed power line, including: - Brakkefontein Clay Products Pty Ltd/Apollo Bricks (current works and proposed expansion) - Users of the Delta 200 Airstrip (used as a drop zone by the sky divers club) - Users of the Corobrick Four Wheel Drive Challenge site - Users of the Brakkefontein shooting range - Residents of Klein Zoute River Agricultural Holdings - Landowners of farms situated in the Malmesbury non-urban area immediately south of Atlantis Industrial Area.